Esfahan/discord-bot/README.md

 ## Quick Start
 - Set `DISCORD_BOT_TOKEN` as an environment
-- Turn on "Free Dynos" on the Heroku dashbord
+- Turn on "Free Dynos" on Heroku dashbord

 ## Help